We want to make everyone feel welcome both in the church and in the activities of the church.

 We have four parking places set aside for blue badge holders in our Hall Car park on Norwood Drive.
 It is also possible to park temporarily on the paved area outside the West door.

 Wheelchair access is possible through the west door at church services.
 Should the door appear to be closed, please ask someone to open it.
 If you would like access at other times, please contact Shirley Clements, our parish administrator in the first instance.
-We have a movable ramp which enables wheelchair users to access the high altar, and the Vicar is happy to bring communion to anyone in their seat during services of Holy Communion.
+The Vicar is happy to bring the sacrament to anyone in their seat during Holy Communion, and we also have a movable ramp which enables wheelchair users to access the high altar.
 For seating within the church the sidespeople will guide you to the best place for a wheelchair.
 We have a toilet suitable for those with disabilities in the Church Hall, which can be accessed through the link corridor at the back of church.

 If you are entirely housebound and live in our parish then please do enquire about receiving communion at home from one of our visiting team.

 The following enlarged print materials are available: hymn books, Service Sheets, orders of service and copies of the Monthly Matters news sheet.
-We endeavour to print all our standard materials in a font size of 12 or above.
+We aim to follow RNIB clear print guidelines for the rest of our publications.

 The church is fitted with an induction-loop system which is in use at all services.
 Anyone experiencing problems with the loop system or in hearing the service should speak to one of our sidespeople.